The mirror conjecture for minuscule flag varieties: Introduction

 One such setting could be the mirror pairs of compactified Landau--Ginzburg models studied in \cite{Katzarkov-Kontsevich-Pantev:LG-models}, and one might speculate on the mirror symmetry of the pair of compactified Landau--Ginzburg models

 where $g$ is a K\"ahler form, $\omega_{G/P}$ denotes the volume form of \cite{KLS:projections-Richardson}, and $f_{G/P}$ denotes the potential function on $\oGP$ discussed above.
-If such a mirror theorem holds, we would expect a matching of the cohomologies of the log Calabi-Yau manifolds $\oGP$ and $\mathring{G^\vee/P^\vee}$.
+If such a mirror theorem holds, we would expect a matching of the cohomologies of the log Calabi--Yau manifolds $\oGP$ and $\mathring{G^\vee/P^\vee}$.
 Indeed the equality $H^*(\oGP) \cong H^*(\mathring{G^\vee/P^\vee})$ holds more generally for open Richardson varieties.